Skip to Main Content

 Addressing all of these questions helps business owners feel confident that the final chapter will be as successful as everything that came before.

 "The way I describe it to clients is, the plan to take off and fly a plane doesn't mean much if you can't land it, right?
-The same goes for the best business plans," Schuchart says.
+The same goes for the best business plans," Drake says.
 "A lifetime of hard work can be undone without a succession plan to map out your final approach."

 The path to successful transitions relies not just upon planning but also good, up-to-date information.
 Business owners should have a team they can rely upon to advise them in the most tax-efficient, safe, and effective methods of achieving the results they want.